 Can you only take out a home equity loan in Rhode Island on your primary residence?

-You can apply for a home equity loan on primary residences, second homes, or investment properties, but terms may vary.
-Consider a cash-out refinance for other property types.
+While many lenders prefer you to apply for a home equity loan on your primary residence, some may allow it on second homes or investment properties.
+Consider options like cash-out refinance for other properties.

 What other home equity products can you consider if you want to tap into your home's equity in Rhode Island?